-Faculty for Wheaton College, Norton,MASeptember 1997 to Present (over 20 years)
+Faculty for Wheaton College, Norton,MASeptember 1997 to Present (about 22 years)

 Faculty member at Wheaton College teaching Saxophone, Jazz Piano, Jazz Theory, African American Originals II and The Wheaton Jazz Band.

-Faculty for Univeristy of Massachusetts DartmouthSeptember 1992 to Present (over 25 years)
+Faculty for Univeristy of Massachusetts DartmouthSeptember 1992 to Present (about 27 years)